WHAT, WHERE, AND HOW

 Grades 6 and Up

-Reading often for pleasure is the goal.
 I introduce my students to a wide variety of books and let them choose what appeals to them.
 We discuss, interpret and critique literature together.
 We do this by talking together and by writing in depth about what we read.

-Our focus is always on argument writing.
+Our focus is often on argument writing.
 Developing strong argument skills is the key to developing critical thinking that students need going into high school, college, and adulthood.
 We learn how to form a conclusion, how to make a strong reasoned argument, and how to rebut an argument you disagree with.

 We can also tackle writing in many different styles: narrative, opinion, persuasive, informative, and expository.